marph91/joplin-random-note-reloaded/README.md

 ## Features

 - Open random a random note by hotkey, toolbar button or menu
-- Exclude notes or notebooks
+- Exclude notes or notebooks (by right-click)
-- Exclude finished todos
+- Exclude finished todos (by settings)
-- Get random notes from specific notebooks only
+- Get random notes from specific notebooks only (by right-click)

 ## Usage